ZackJulia2024/zackjulia2024.github.io/README.md

-# zackjulia2024.github.io
+# Zack and Julia's placeholder wedding website
-Zack and Julia's placeholder wedding website
+A lighthearted early-internet inspired placeholder site.
+Handwritten in HTML.